 Sharesight is a stock portfolio tracker that you can use to track your dividends going back up to 20 years.
 You can view all of your dividends over any period, see the impact of your total returns and even track your reinvested dividends.

-Where Sharesight outshines its peers is in its ability to provide tax information regardless of the country you live in.
+Sharesight outshines its peers in its ability to provide tax information regardless of the country you live in.
 You can set your portfolio’s base currency and track currency impacts for any foreign shares.

 The platform has a stock screener that supports more than 1,000 metrics, letting you identify promising companies.
 You can also find up to 10 years of historical financial data for companies and use your analysis to pre-build valuation models.